Hubbins67/nexthol-prismpro/index.rst

    .. figure:: images/ppro_51.png

 #.
 Next we would like to create a task so that we can look into what is causing this VM to be a Bully.
 Add another Action.
-This time select the action you created called, Create Habitica Task.
+This time select the action you created called, Create Habitica Task - *Initials*.

    .. figure:: images/ppro_53.png

 #.
-Add one more action, select the Acknowledge Alert action.
-Use the parameters for this action to fill in the ‘Alert’ parameter.
+Add one more action, select the Resolve Alert action.

    .. figure:: images/ppro_54.png